tildearrow/input-modifier/doc/basic/installation.md

 sudo usermod -a -G input $USER
 ```

+after this, you'll have to re-login before being able to use input-modifier, since new groups don't apply until you do this.

+under special circumstances, a reboot may be necessary.

 after this, you're ready to go. see [startup](startup.md).

 ## what about an AppImage?